Learning Domain Invariant Representations for Generalizable Person Re-Identification: Related Work

-\textbf{Causality for CV} Causal Representation Learning~\cite{scholkopf2021towards} combines machine learning and causal inference, has attracted increasing attention on a learning paradigm with improved generalization and trustworthiness.
-Simultaneously, there is a growing number of computer vision tasks that benefit from causality~\cite{atzmon2020causal,magliacane2018domain}.
-Most of them focus on causal effects: disentangling the desired model effects~\cite{besserve2019counterfactuals}, and modularizing reusable features that generalize well~\cite{parascandolo2018learning}.
-Recently, causal intervention is also introduced into computer vision~\cite{wang2020visual,yang2020deconfounded,tang2020longtailed}.
-Specifically, CONTA~\cite{dong_2020_conta} removes the confounding bias in image-level classification by backdoor adjustment and thus provides better pseudo-masks as ground-truth for the subsequent segmentation model.
-IFSL~\cite{yue2020interventional} believes that pre-training is a confounder hurting the few-shot learning performance.
-Specifically, they propose a SCM in the process of FSL and then develop three practical implementations based on the backdoor adjustment.
-We also adopt the SCM of Pearl~\cite{pearl2000models} to model the causal effects of person ReID.
-We use causality to provide the explanations why traditional methods work poorly on unseen domains and further propose methods to tackle the problem based on the backdoor adjustment.
+\textbf{Causality for CV} Causal Representation Learning~\cite{scholkopf2021towards} combines machine learning and causal inference and has attracted increasing attention within a learning paradigm to improve generalization and trustworthiness.
+Simultaneously, there is a growing number of CV tasks that benefit from causality~\cite{atzmon2020causal,magliacane2018domain,zhang2022exploring}.
+Most of them focus on measuring causal effects: disentangling the desired model effects~\cite{besserve2019counterfactuals}, and modularizing reusable features that generalize well~\cite{parascandolo2018learning}.
+Recently, causal intervention is also introduced into some CV researches~\cite{wang2020visual,yang2020deconfounded,tang2020longtailed}.
+Specifically, CONTA~\cite{dong_2020_conta} removes the confounding bias in image-level classification by backdoor adjustment and thus provides better pseudo-masks as ground truth for optimizing the subsequent segmentation model.
+IFSL~\cite{yue2020interventional} believes that pre-training is a confounding factor that hurts the performance of few-shot learning (FSL).
+Thus, they propose an SCM in the FSL process and then develop three practical implementations based on the backdoor adjustment.
+We also adopt the SCM~\cite{pearl2000models} to model causal effects in generalizable person ReID, where the causal analysis clearly provides the explanations why traditional methods work poorly in unseen domains and then guides the design of the proposed DIR-ReID framework.